Extending SaaS Applications

 Verify the Extension

-Verify your extensions are applied correctly by opening the Orders Fiori Preview in a new private browser window, login as bob
+Verify your extensions are applied correctly by opening the Orders Fiori Preview in a new private browser window, log in as bob

 Note: the screenshot includes local test data, added as explained below.